tormaroe/modest-config/README.md

 ## Locating the config file

+*NEED TO UPDATE THIS SECTION, ADD A TABLE AND ALL NEW CASES*

 There are several options for how to locate the config file.
 If you specify a pathname or a string (which will be turned into a pathname) as the identifier, that file will be used.

 If you rather specify a symbol (or a keyword) as the identifier - lets say `:foobar` - modest will look for a file called `foobar.config`, first in the current directory and secondly in the current users home directory.